-A chartered psychologist and registered psychotherapist, I have been working for over ten years with individuals offering practical help across a range of symptoms and issues.
+A chartered psychologist and registered psychotherapist, I have been working for almost twenty years with individuals offering practical help across a range of symptoms and issues.

 Some of us reach a point in our lives when how we are living is no longer OK.
 There may be a specific event or incident that is affecting us in some way, or we may just have a sense that something is not ‘right’ and we want to understand what is going on, and maybe do something about it.